 The best tent for festival camping should be quick and easy to pitch so you don’t spend half your weekend setting up camp.
 There are a lot of different kinds of instant tents for weekend camping.
-You can find some cheap pop up tents that provide simple but sufficient sleeping space to make it through a weekend festival.
+You can find some cheap pop-up tents that provide simple but sufficient sleeping space to make it through a weekend festival.
 There are also more expensive, more durable tents, that are spacious enough to wait out a bad weather spell without feeling all cramped in.
-So for a spontaneous weekend camping trip to your favorite campground to relax from a busy workweek, do some fishing or enjoy quality time with your children, you always need the right tent.
+So for a spontaneous weekend camping trip to your favorite campground to relax from a busy workweek, do some fishing, or enjoy quality time with your children, you always need the right tent.

-Very quick to set up and leaving quality time for other recreational activities Pop up tents and Instant tents are the best tents for weekend camping trips.
+Very quick to set up and leaving quality time for other recreational activities Pop-up tents and Instant tents are the best tents for weekend camping trips.
 They are also a very practical alternative to conventional tents as their self-supporting design allows most of them to be pitched without guy lines or tent pegs and they still stay in shape.

-Instant tents are good for
+Instant pop up tents are good for

 - Spontaneous weekend camping trips